Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

-A Historical Look at Scalloped Potatoes
+A Word About Scalloped Potatoes

 In cooking terminology, a dish such as scalloped potatoes was also known as a gratin.
 A gratin is a cooking style, whereby something is cooked from scratch in the oven.
 The dish is topped with a browned crust, usually accomplished by using milk, eggs, cheese, or breadcrumbs and then baking or broiling in the oven.
 This results in a tasty, crispy crust.

-The recipe you see here is also be known as a gratin with potatoes.
+The recipe you see here is also known as a gratin with potatoes.
 In North America, it would be known as "scalloped potatoes" or "potatoes au gratin."

 © 2008 Athlyn Green